If you’re planning to purchase a new vehicle, it’s important to include the car insurance cost in your overall budget.

 Does the color of my Ford affect the insurance premium?

-No, the color of your Ford does not affect your insurance premium.
-Insurance companies base their rates on factors like the model, age, safety features, and driving history, but not the color of your vehicle.
+The color of your Ford does not impact your insurance premium.
+Insurers calculate rates based on factors such as the vehicle’s model, age, safety features and driving record.

 How does the age of my Ford affect insurance costs?